AmjadHossainRahat/Multi-Tenant-SaaS-Database-Tenancy-Pattern/README.md

     - A mapping gets created into "User Management Database"
 - User can subscribe as a paid user
     -
-    - A tenant specific database gets created
+    - A tenant specific database gets created dynamically based on tenant-id found in the header of the request
     - User and its related data copied and gets inserted in new "Tenant Specific Database" after some modification
     - Mapping for the user in "User Managemnt Database" gets updated
     - User and its related records gets deleted from the "Shared Database"